AvtsVivek/JoSi/src/Audio/SilvaChooseSuccessMasterCourseA/15/15_1_Transcript.md

 Another way that you can tell that you're functioning in alpha is when you apply the techniques if you're successful.
 If you get successful results, then you know that you're at alpha.
 So you've got those two ways of knowing.

 Well, with this new way of entering level that we call hand levitation, this is another way of really being assured that you are at your level.
-Hand levitation guarantees that you'll enter deep levels of mind, low frequencies, all the way into the theta brainwave level.
+Hand levitation guarantees that you'll enter deep levels of mind, low frequencies, all the way into the `theta brainwave level`.
 And built into the technique is a feedback mechanism that lets you know for sure that you've entered your level.

 Now, entering level with hand levitation is very simple, although it may take you a few minutes to do it in the beginning.
 This technique was originally developed by a hypnotist named Milton Erickson so that his patients could take themselves to deep level and relieve him of having to spend the time getting started with them.
 He would allow them to use this until they had achieved a certain depth and he would pick it up from there and continue.